nikcleju/SDP_Course/Labs/L09_QuantizationEffects.md

 	c.
 Use the function `fixdt()` to create the corresponding fixed-point data type;
 	d.
 Use the function `num2fixpt` to convert the signal `mtlb` to the fixed-point data type, using all the three quantization methods;
 	e.
-For all the three quantization methods, visualize the quantization error, compute the average value and the variance of the error.
+For all the three quantization methods, visualize the quantized signal, the quantization error, and compute the total energy of the quantization errors.
 	Which quantization error produces minimum errors?
 	f.
 Play the quantized signal.
 Can you hear the difference from the original signal?